What is the Democrats' rebuttal to Nunes' memo? 5 things to know about the document

 Contradict Nunes’ memo

-Swalwell also said the FISA court was aware of the “likely political motivation” behind the dossier – a direct contradiction of what the Republicans’ memo detailed.
+Swalwell also said the Foreign Intelligence Surveillance Act court was aware of the “likely political motivation” behind the dossier – a direct contradiction of what the Republicans’ memo detailed.

 “The court weighed that and still granted the application,” Swalwell said.
 “There was a bias, but the evidence was so overwhelming, the application was granted anyway.”